 The right to work must be verified - Alasivu

-The employer is required to ensure that foreign employees have a residence permit entitling them to work in Finland.
+The employer is required to ensure that foreign employees, working in Finland, have a right to work in Finland.
 This obligation to verify foreign workers’ right to gainful employment also applies to principal contractors or principal clients operating in Finland in situations where the foreign employees are employed by a foreign employer in contract work or subcontracting work or as temporary agency workers.

 The right to work may be confirmed by a passport, other official travel document or residence permit card.
 In the case of a prospective employee, the grounds for his/her right to work must be ensured before the employment contract is signed.

-Further information: Travel documents.
+Further information: Passports and other travel documents.
 The Finnish Border Guard.